 Thanks to the leadership and composting services of Marin Sanitary Service, on-site support of Teresa Bradley of Revolutionary Green, Conservation Corps North Bay collection and sorting of compostable products, participation of the Fair’s 35 food and beverage vendors, and over 105,000 guests, 38.4 tons of compostables were collected:

-- Food waste from 35 vendors – corn husks from roasted corn to avocado skins from guacamole preparation: 2.76 tons
+- Food waste from 35 vendors – corn husks from roasted corn to avocado skins from guacamole preparation: 2.76 tons;

-- Compostables from Fair guests including biodegradable paper plates, hot and cold cups, napkins, utensils, left-over food waste and paper towel collection from 14 fairground restrooms: 5.64 tons
+- Compostables from Fair guests including biodegradable paper plates, hot and cold cups, napkins, utensils, left-over food waste and paper towel collection from 14 fairground restrooms: 5.64 tons;

 The food waste and compostable products were picked up by Marin Sanitary Service and taken to their biocell for waste in San Rafael.
 The “waste” was cured in the cell indoors (with no methane emissions).
 When it was done, the waste was used as compost.
 Marin Sanitary will return the finished compost to the fairgrounds as a beneficial soil amendment for landscaping and planter beds.
-The 2011 Marin Master Gardeners Garden Tent uses the compost cured from the 2010 fair.

 Food and Beverage